aurora-opensource/au/docs/discussion/concepts/overflow.md

 One way to _guarantee_ doing better is to check every conversion at runtime.
 Some users may recoil at the idea of doing _runtime_ work in a units library, but it's easy to show that _this_ use case is innocuous.
-Consider: it's very hard to imagine a valid use case for performing unit conversions in a "hot loop".
+Consider: it's very hard to imagine a valid use case for needing to perform unit conversions in a "hot loop".
 Therefore, the extra runtime cost --- merely a few cycles at most --- won't _meaningfully_ affect the performance of the program: it's a bargain price to pay for the added safety.

 Of course, in order to check every conversion at runtime, you need to decide what to do when a conversion _doesn't_ work.
 This is hard in general, because there is no "one true error handling